ch4mpy/spring-addons/samples/tutorials/README.md

 You'll also find a REST client with a UI pretty handy to fetch tokens from the authorization server and send authorized tests requests to your resource server instances.
 [Postman](https://www.postman.com/) is a famous sample.

 Last, you'll have to know the private-claim your authorization-servers put username and roles into.
 There is no standard.
 Keycloak uses `realm_access.roles` (and `resource_access.{clientId}.roles` if client roles mapper is activated), but other authorization-servers will use something else.
-You can use tools like https://jwt.io to inspect access-tokens and figure out which claim is used by an issuer for roles.
+You can use tools like https://jwt.io to inspect access tokens and figure out which claim is used by an issuer for roles.

 ### 2.1.
 Authorization-Servers
 The samples are all configured to accept identities from 3 sources: